-- 1.1.
-"Act" means the Competition Act 89 of 1998, as amended; - 1.2.
-"Agreement" means the Consent Agreement concluded between the Competition Commission of South Africa and Drs Dietrich, Voigt, Mia & Partners and Dr WJH Vermaak Incorporated jointly referred to as ("PathCare"); - 1.3.
-"Commission" means the Competition Commission of South Africa, a statutory body, established in terms of section 19 of the Act, with its principal place of business at Building C, Mulayo Building, the dti Campus, 77 Meintjies Street, Sunnyside, Pretoria, Gauteng;
+- 1.1 "Act" means the Competition Act 89 of 1998, as amended; - 1.2 "Ampath" means Du Buisson Kramer Swart Bouwer Incorporated, as management agent of and including the Ampath Trust, a company and trust registered and incorporated in accordance with the company laws of the Republic of South Africa and whose head office is situated at 166 Witch Hazel Avenue, Highveld Office Park, Centurion, Pretoria, South Africa; - 1.3 "Commission" means the Competition Commission of South Africa, a statutory body, established in terms of section 19 of the Act, with its principal place of business at Building C, Mulayo Building, the dti Campus, 77 Meintjies Street, Sunnyside, Pretoria, Gauteng; - 1.4 "Commissioner" means the Commissioner of the Competition Commission, appointed in terms of section 22 of the Act;

-- 1.4.
-"Commissioner" means the Commissioner of the Competition Commission, appointed in terms of section 22 of the Act; - 1.5.
-"Consent Agreement" means this agreement duly signed and concluded between the Commission and PathCare; - 1.6.
-"Consumer Protection Regulations" means the Consumer and Customer Protection and National Disaster Management Regulations and Directions published in Government Gazette No 43116 on 19 March 2020; - 1.7.
-"Covid-19 Rapid Antigen test" means a type of immunoassay test (i.e. biochemical test that measures the presence or concentration of a macromolecule) to detect the presence of the SARS-CoV-2 virus, which implies current viral infection; - 1.8.
-"Disaster Management Act" means the Disaster Management Act, 57 of 2002: - 1.9.
-"PathCare" means Drs Dietrich, Voigt, Mia & Partners t/a PathCare a common law partnership and Dr WJH Vermaak a company registered in terms of the company laws of South Africa with both entities having their head office situated at Pathcare Business Centre, Pathcare Park, Neels Bothma Street, N1 City, 7460.

-- 1.10.
-"Tribunal" means the Competition Tribunal of South Africa, a statutory body, established in terms of section 26 of the Act, with its principal place of business at Building C, Mulayo Building, the dti Campus, 77 Meintjies Street, Sunnyside, Pretoria, Gauteng; - 1.11.
-"Tribunal Directive for Covid-19 Excessive Pricing Complaint

-Referrals" means the directive issued by the Tribunal on 6 April 2020; - 1.12.
-"Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals" means the Regulations on Competition Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals published in Government Gazette No. 43205 on 3 April 2020.
+- 1.5 "Consent Agreement" means this agreement duly signed and concluded between the Commission and Ampath; - 1.6 "Consumer Protection Regulations" means the Consumer and Customer Protection and National Disaster Management Regulations and Directions published in Government Gazette No 43116 on 19 March 2020; - 1.7 "Covid-19 Rapid Antigen test" means a type of immunoassay test (i.e. biochemical test that measures the presence or concentration of a macromolecule) to detect the presence of the SARS-CoV-2 virus, which implies current viral infection; - 1.8 "Disaster Management Act" means the Disaster Management Act, 57 of 2002: - 1.9 "Tribunal" means the Competition Tribunal of South Africa, a statutory body, established in terms of section 26 of the Act, with its principal place of business at Building C, Mulayo Building, the dti Campus, 77 Meintjies Street, Sunnyside, Pretoria, Gauteng; - 1.10 "Tribunal Directive for Covid-19 Excessive Pricing Complaint Referrals" means the directive issued by the Tribunal on 6 April 2020; - 1.11 "Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals" means the Regulations on Competition Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals published in Government Gazette No. 43205 on 3 April 2020.

-2. BACKGROUND AND CONTEXT
+2 BACKGROUND AND CONTEXT